Marilyn vos Savant: Rise to fame and IQ score

 Savant was listed in the Guinness Book of World Records under "Highest IQ" from 1985 to 1989 and entered the Guinness Book of World Records Hall of Fame in 1988.
 Guinness retired the "Highest IQ" category in 1990 after concluding IQ tests were too unreliable to designate a single record holder.
 The listing drew nationwide attention.

-Guinness cited vos Savant's performance on two intelligence tests, the Stanford-Binet and the Mega Test.
-She took the 1937 Stanford-Binet, Second Revision test at age ten.
-She says her first test was in September 1956 and measured her mental age at 22 years and 10 months, yielding a 228 score.
+Guinness cited vos Savant's performance on two intelligence tests, the Stanford–Binet and the Mega Test.
+She took the 1937 Stanford–Binet, Second Revision test at age 10: she says her first test was in September 1956 and measured her mental age at 22 years and 10 months, yielding a 228 score.
 This figure was listed in the Guinness Book of World Records; it is also listed in her books' biographical sections and was given by her in interviews.

-The second test reported by Guinness was Hoeflin's Mega Test, taken in the mid-1980s.
+The second test reported by Guinness was the Mega Test, taken in the mid-1980s.
 The Mega Test yields IQ standard scores obtained by multiplying the subject's normalized z-score, or the rarity of the raw test score, by a constant standard deviation and adding the product to 100, with Savant's raw score reported by Hoeflin to be 46 out of a possible 48, with a 5.4 z-score, and a standard deviation of 16, arriving at a 186 IQ.
 The Mega Test has been criticized by professional psychologists as improperly designed and scored, "nothing short of number pulverization".

 Savant sees IQ tests as measurements of a variety of mental abilities and thinks intelligence entails so many factors that "attempts to measure it are useless".

 She has held memberships with the high-IQ societies Mensa International and the Mega Society.

 "Ask Marilyn"

 Following her listing in the 1986 Guinness Book of World Records, Parade ran a profile of her along with a selection of questions from Parade readers and her answers.
 Parade continued to get questions, so "Ask Marilyn" was made.

-She uses her column to answer questions on many chiefly academic subjects; solve logical, mathematical or vocabulary puzzles posed by readers; answer requests for advice with logic; and give self-devised quizzes and puzzles.
-Aside from the weekly printed column, "Ask Marilyn" is a daily online column that adds to the printed version by resolving controversial answers, correcting mistakes, expanding answers, reposting previous answers, and solving additional questions.
+She used her column to answer questions on many chiefly academic subjects; solve logical, mathematical, or vocabulary puzzles posed by readers; answer requests for advice with logic; and give self-devised quizzes and puzzles.
+Aside from the weekly printed column, "Ask Marilyn" was a daily online column that added to the printed version by resolving controversial answers, correcting mistakes, expanding answers, reposting previous answers, and solving additional questions.
+No new columns have been published online since October 30, 2022.

 Three of her books (Ask Marilyn, More Marilyn, and Of Course, I'm for Monogamy) are compilations of questions and answers from "Ask Marilyn".
 The Power of Logical Thinking includes many questions and answers from the column.